 A prep timetable is published for all students in the college.
-Boarding students have supervised prep each evening and work in the dining room.
-Some students may be permitted to work in the library.
+Boarding students have supervised prep each evening Monday to Saturday and work in the boarding house.
+Either the houseparents or house tutors will be on duty and will be available to help you.